“Proclaim! (or read!) in the name of thy Lord and the One whom Cherishes, Who created” (Qur’an 96:1)

 Erm…….. (stares off blankly into space)….. am I missing something here?

-I would encourage anyone to carefully ready how “Qur’an Only Muslims” will posture in regards to the above verse.
+I would encourage anyone to carefully ready how “Qur’an Only Religion” will posture in regard to the above verse.
 They many times half quote it.

 Let us look at some of their other claims.

-“And they say, “Legends of the former peoples which he has written down, and they are dictated to him morning and afternoon.”
-(Holy Qur’an 25:5)
+“Moreover, they say, “Legends of the former peoples which he has written, and they are dictated to him morning and afternoon.”
+(Qur’an 25:5)

-This is a spacious argument for anyone who is intellectually honest.
+This is a specious argument for anyone who is intellectually honest.

 “We know indeed that they say, “It is a man that teaches him.”
 The tongue of him they wickedly point to is notably foreign, while this is Arabic, pure and clear.”
-(Holy Qur’an 16:103)
+(Qur’an 16:103)

-“And the Unbelievers would almost trip you up with their eyes when they hear the Message; and they say: “Surely he is possessed!”
-(Holy Qur’an 68:51)
+“Moreover, the Unbelievers would almost trip you up with their eyes when they hear the Message; and they say: “Surely he is possessed!”
+(Qur’an 68:51)

 Let us follow the fuzzy logic given to us by these people that claim that the Blessed Messenger (saw) could read, write the Qur’an.